A New Phase

 It is said that Morne was an attendant of the goddess Quato, and later became the Archbishop’s apostle.
 For the power to comfort all of the weak.

-From there, Morne seems to have approached the local Archbishop to impart Caitha’s miracles to the church on her behalf.
+From there, Morne seems to have approached the local Archbishop to impart Caitha’s miracles on her behalf.
 The result was wildly successful.
-In becoming the Archbishop’s apostle, Morne gained a platform to propagate his goddess’ cult, and, ultimately, the nation’s “Great Temple” (大神殿) was adorned with gargoyles reminiscent of his armor and ring.
+In becoming the Archbishop’s apostle, Morne gained a platform to propagate his goddess’ cult.
+The result is the nation’s “Great Temple” (大神殿) becoming adorned with gargoyles reminiscent of his armor and ring.
 Now that the Way of White defines Carim, its knights receive recreations of that equipment plus assignment to protect one holy woman for life, essentially reenacting Morne’s lifelong devotion to Caitha.
 In fact, the great hammer incorporating the temple’s gargoyles into its design also matches the apostle’s rage, hence only knights with particularly excellent strength and faith are gifted it.
 Through him, the goddess became known to them all, and the country pays him its due respects.
-However, the god to worship is still Caitha, and we can see that the Tearstone rings originally associated with Carim or Catarina now exclusively relate to the God of Tears.
+However, the figure to worship is still Caitha, and we can see that the Tearstone rings originally associated with Carim or Catarina now exclusively relate to the God of Tears.
 She has completely overtaken the culture.

 Great hammer given to persons who excelled particularly in physical strength and faith even among knights of Carim.

 It was made in the shape of amulets of the Carim Great Temple and keeps the grotesque rage of Apostle Morne.

 Battle art is “Wrath of Morne”.
 Stick the weapon in the ground and generate a strong shock wave.
 Similar to the Perseverance battle art, tenacity temporarily increases and damage taken is reduced.